ePages-de/epages-rest-php/README.md

-# epages REST SDK
+# ePages REST SDK

-This is the REST SDK to connect to an epages shop.
-You can use it as a developer for develop epages apps.
-Register at the [epages developer page](https://developer.epages.com) for a free development account.
+This is the PHP REST SDK to easily connect to an ePages shop.
+You can use it as a developer to develop apps for ePages.
+Just sign up for the [ePages Developer Program](http://www.epages.cloud/developer/) and create a free developer test shop.

 ## Requirements

-To use this package it needs at least **PHP 5.4**.
+To use this SDK, you'll need at least **PHP 5.4**.
-Download or update the latest REST SDK it via command line.
+Download or update the latest REST SDK via the command line.
 ```
 wget https://raw.githubusercontent.com/ePages-de/epages-rest-php/master/build/epages-rest-php.phar -O epages-rest-php.phar
 ```
-Its also possible to download the PHP file archive manually.
-Took the latest **.phar** release in the [releases area](https://github.com/ePages-de/epages-rest-php/releases).
+It is also possible to download the PHP file archive manually.
+Check for the latest **.phar** release in the [releases area](https://github.com/ePages-de/epages-rest-php/releases).

 ## Installation

-To use the SDK only include it.
+To use the SDK, you simply have to include it.
-For developing reasons its useful to print all notifications and informations on the screen. **Warning:** Its not recommended to do this in live system!
+For reasons of development, it is useful to print all notifications and information on the screen.
+**Warning:** It is not recommended to do this in live system!
 ```php
 require_once("libraries/epages-rest-php.phar");
 ep6\Logger::setLogLevel(ep6\LogLevel::NOTIFICATION);
 ```

 ## Version information

-This are the information which are provided with the epages REST SDK since now.
+The following information are provided with the ePages REST SDK until now.

 | Feature | GET | PUT | POST | DELETE | PATCH | information |
 | --- | :---: | :---: | :---: | :---: | :---: | --- |